-Note that when you decrease the size of a partition, the amount of deallocated memory returns to the user free partition, and the size of the other partitions do not increase.
+Note that when you decrease the size of a partition, the amount of deallocated memory returns to the user free partition, and the sizes of the other partitions do not increase.

-You might not be able to allocate all user free memory to a partition if the page tables for the new partition sizes would not leave enough free control RAM for the LIC
+• You might not be able to allocate all user free memory to a partition if the page tables for the new partition sizes would not leave enough free control RAM for the LIC.

 The size of the page tables for the read or write cache partition are affected by the size of the cache page size in addition to the size of the partition.
 A small cache page size results in more cache pages, and thus a larger page table and less free control RAM for the LIC.
-Conversely, a large cache page size results in less cache pages, and therefore smaller cache page tables and more free control RAM for the LIC.
-(You can set the cache page size using the Set Page Size option in the Array menu of the Array Configuration window.)
+Conversely, a large cache page size results in fewer cache pages, and therefore smaller cache page tables and more free control RAM for the LIC.
+(You can set the cache page size after binding the non-RAID 3 LUNs; this procedure is explained in "Changing Cache Page Size" on page 77 in Chapter 3.)